tawsifkhan/Kaggle-WhatsCooking-MachineLearning/README.md

               738     italian           0       1          1      0  - - -
               422        thai           1       1          1      0  - - -

-The cuisineId = sum(bytearray('cuisine',encoding = 'utf8') through the cuisine is identified by a numerical value.
+The cuisineId = sum(bytearray('cuisine',encoding = 'utf8') through which the cuisine is identified by a numerical value.

 ##### Random Forest Classifier